Using the Table Menu in Microsoft Office Word 2003

 The Table Menu in MS Word 2003

 For those who deal with figures in Microsoft Office Word 2003, they integrate much with the table menu.
-Tables are useful for managing and organizing data in tabular manner.
+Tables are useful for managing and organizing data in a tabular manner.
+We often use tables in our day to day activities.

-It is commonly used to display numbers and other items for quick reference and analysis.
+Tables are commonly used to display numbers and other items for quick reference and analysis.
 Items in a table are organized into rows and columns.
+Remember that you can either draw or insert tables in MS Word program.
+Whichever method you use, the results will be the same.
+However, the drawing tool can be used to come up with a much more customized table.
 These are the commands found under the table menu.

 The Insert Table Option in Ms Word 2003